ppant/ppant.github.io/pages/about.md

 ![IMG_1573_small.jpg](\data\images\IMG_1573_small.jpg)

 Hello Guest,
 Welcome!
-My name is Pradeep Pant.
+My name is Pradeep Pant native of hilly regions of lower [Himalaya](http://en.wikipedia.org/wiki/Himalayas).
 I started this blog way back during autum 2007 to document and share my thoughts on tech landscape.
 By profession, I am a Software Engineer and AI Researcher, writing computer programs for more than 2 decades.
 I love solving problems and believe that programming has the great power to transform human imagination into reality in a very short time.
 Well, I might not be the best engineer but I do constantly try my best to learn new things.
-Apart from this, I have various interests like trekking, hiking in mountains especially [Himalaya](http://en.wikipedia.org/wiki/Himalayas) (probably because I have seen these snowy mountains all through my childhood), running, cycling, meditation, nature photography and reading.
+Apart from this, I have various interests like running, cycling, reading, meditation, nature photography, trekking.

 Thanks for visiting.